Government Affairs Update for January 31, 2020

 Governor Andrew Cuomo will present his Executive Budget proposal on Tuesday, January 21 in Albany, where he will unveil details on how the state will address a $6 billion budget deficit.
 NYSAR will review the governor’s budget to identify any potential issues that impact real estate licensees, real estate taxes and the overall housing market.

-Good Cause Eviction bill to be priority for tenant advocates
+Good Cause Eviction bill to be a priority for tenant advocates

 Tenant advocates say passage of legislation to create a “Good Cause” eviction standard statewide will be a priority again this year.
 NYSAR opposed this bill last year and it was not included in the overall Housing Stability and Tenant Protection Act which was signed into law last June, expanding rent stabilization statewide and creating new eviction protections.
 NYSAR plans to strongly oppose the “Good Cause” eviction bill again this year.
 You can read more here.